crashmatt/ros_raspberry_pi_zero/README.md

 # Installation

-## Installing Raspbian Jessie on Rasberry Pi Zero
+## Installing Raspberry OS BUSTER on Rasberry Pi Zero
 To begin, download the last version of the Raspbian OS from [this link](http://www.raspberrypi.org/downloads/)

-In our case we downloaded the *Jessie Lite* version at https://downloads.raspberrypi.org/raspbian_lite_latest
+In our case we downloaded the *Lite* version at https://downloads.raspberrypi.org/raspbian_lite_latest

 Plug the Rasp SD card in your Linux based PC and copy the image.
 ```bash